Constraints on parity and Lorentz violations from gravitational waves: a comparison between single-parameter and multi-parameter analysis: Bayesian inferences on the Modified waveforms with GW signals

-In the analysis, we include the binary black hole events that gave the tightest constraints in \cite{Zhu:2023rrx} as summarized in their Figure 1.
 For each event, the publicly available strain data sampled at 4096 Hz are used.
-To balance noise suppression, computational efficiency, and the characteristics of the physical signal, we set the minimum and maximum frequencies in the analysis to 20 and 2048, respectively.
-For $A_\nu$, $A_\mu$, $A_{\bar{\nu}}$, and $A_{\bar{\mu}}$ we use two sets of priors for comparison: one adopting uniform priors for both deformation parameters in each model (the ``multi-parameter analysis"), and another fixing one of the deformation parameters to zero (the ``single-parameter analysis").
-For other GR parameters, we use identical configurations of priors as adopted in \cite{Zhu:2023rrx}.
+To balance noise suppression, computational efficiency, and the characteristics of the physical signal, we set the minimum and maximum frequencies in the analysis to 20 {Hz} and 2048 {Hz} \footnote{Most of our selected events have chirp masses $>10M_\odot$, and the 20 {Hz} - 2048 {Hz} band fully encompasses their late inspiral, merger, and ringdown stages.
+The results remain unchanged when using an extended band of 20 {Hz}-4096 {Hz} to analyze the lightest event GW190924\_021846, respectively.}.

-We use the open-source package BILBY \cite{Ashton:2018jfp} and a nested sampling package Nessai \cite{2021PhRvD.103j3006W} to perform parameter estimations with the modified waveforms.
-We refer the readers to \cite{Zhu:2023rrx} for more technical details.